ocschwar/rustwell/README.md

 # rustwell
-Rust photo manager inspired by Gnome SHotwell.
+Rust photo manager inspired by Gnome Shotwell, and written to use the Shotwell database for its back end.

+Uses Rocket and Diesel.